Continue to site >

 Fund Description

-The Fund will normally invest at least 80% of its assets in a portfolio of fixed-income securities.
-This policy may be changed without shareholder approval; however, you would be notified upon 60 days’ notice in writing of any changes.
-The Fund’s “Adviser,” Morgan Stanley Investment Management Inc. and/or “Sub-Adviser,” Morgan Stanley Investment Management Limited, will allocate the Fund’s investments among the following asset classes or market segments: (1) corporate securities, (2) residential and commercial mortgage-backed securities, (3) asset-backed securities, (4) emerging market securities, (5) convertible securities, (6) U.S. government securities and foreign sovereign debt, and (7) derivatives, including interest rate-related derivatives and currency derivatives.
+The Fund’s “Adviser,” Morgan Stanley Investment Management Inc., will allocate the Fund’s investments among the following asset classes or market segments: (1) corporate securities, (2) agency residential and commercial mortgage-backed securities, (3) non-agency residential and commercial mortgage-backed securities, (4) asset-backed securities, (5) emerging market securities, (6) convertible securities, (7) U.S. government securities and foreign sovereign debt, and (8) derivatives, including interest rate-related derivatives and currency derivatives.
 Securities may be rated either investment grade or below investment grade and denominated in any currency, hedged or un-hedged.
 The amount of the Fund’s assets committed to any one asset class or market segment will fluctuate.
-However, the Fund may invest up to
+Under normal circumstances, the Fund may invest up to 65% of its net assets in any one asset class or market segment.
+The Adviser has the flexibility to select any combination of at least two asset classes of the aforementioned groups depending upon

-65% of its net assets in any one asset class or market segment.
-The Adviser and Sub-Adviser have the flexibility to select any combination of at least two asset classes of the aforementioned groups depending upon market conditions and the current economic environment and, as a result, at any given time the Fund’s assets may be invested in certain groups and not others.
+market conditions and the current economic environment and, as a result, at any given time the Fund’s assets may be invested in certain groups and not others.

 The corporate securities in which the Fund will invest may include fixed-income securities issued by corporations located in or outside of the United States, certificates of deposit and bankers’ acceptances issued or guaranteed by, or time deposits maintained at, banks, commercial paper and convertible securities.